Crisps pizza crusts well

-When the stone arrived, it was an even tan all over, but it didn’t take long before it began to discolor from cooking.
+When the stone arrived, it was an even tan color all over, but it didn’t take long before it began to discolor from cooking.
 While that doesn’t affect the cooking performance, people who like their equipment to look pristine may not like the inevitable patina.
 Eventually, the stone will darken all over, but it will still be a bit splotchy.

 One thing missing from this stone is some kind of handgrip that would make it easier to get in and out of the oven.
-It was difficult to raise the stone to get my fingers under it to lift it, particularly when I was wearing oven gloves or mitts.
+It was difficult to raise the stone to get my fingers under it to lift it, particularly when wearing oven gloves or mitts.
 Still, the stone doesn’t need to be removed from the oven right away, so it’s fine if it stays there until it cools off enough to use bare hands for lifting.

 Performance: Nice crust

 Overall, I had no quibbles about any of the pizza or bread I baked on this stone.
 Once the stone was hot, pizza or bread didn’t stick to the stone, so it was easy to turn and to remove the baked goods.
 I got a crisp crust, whether I was baking a frozen pizza or a homemade one, and it also worked well for bread.

 While this can handle super-high heat on a grill, that doesn’t mean this stone will make it possible to cook a pizza in 60 seconds, the way a pizza oven can.
 The problem is that at super-high heat, the bottom of the pizza will cook faster than the top.
 It’s much better to keep the heat at about 500 degrees Fahrenheit.
 At that temperature, fresh, thin-crust pizzas were done in about 6 minutes, which is still pretty quick.
 Thicker crusts took just a little longer.
 For frozen pizzas, I used the recommended time and temperature.